loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

         * If you are using *Loop* 3.x or newer, remote commands are sent directly through APNS
         * If you are using *Trio* 0.5.x or newer, remote commands are sent directly through APNS

     > Using APNS directly from *LoopFollow* provides faster feedback about commanding.

-With *LoopFollow* 3.2, APNS keys will not need to be embedded in the *Nightscout* site which may simplify configuration for those who use a paid service for *Nightscout*.
+    > With *LoopFollow* 3.2, APNS keys will not need to be embedded in the *Nightscout* site which may simplify configuration for those who use a paid service for *Nightscout*.

+In summary, changes for *LoopFollow* sending remote commands to the *Loop* app:

+* With *LoopFollow* 3.1 (released version) and earlier
+    * *Loop* remote commands are limited to Overrides, require the *Nightscout* site be configured with the APNS credentials and require a token with `careportal` access
+* With *LoopFollow* 3.2 (once it is released) and newer
+    * *Loop* remote commands from *LoopFollow* include Meal, Bolus and Override control
+        * *LoopFollow* no longer requires the *Nightscout* site be configured with the APNS credentials
+        * Read access for the *Nightscout* URL is sufficient

+> With *Trio* 0.2.x, *LoopFollow* only supports temp targets and requires a token with `careportal` access.
+Once updated to *Trio* 0.5.x or newer, the full Trio Remote Control options are available.

+### *LoopFollow* Remote Control

-* *Nightscout* Remote Command in *LoopFollow* makes the standard Careportal options easily available from inside the *LoopFollow* app
+* *Nightscout* Remote setting in *LoopFollow* makes the standard Careportal options easily available from inside the *LoopFollow* app
     * With this selection, the *LoopFollow* phone sends commands to *Nightscout* which then sends commands to the *Loop*/*Trio* phone
     * For that reason, the *Nightscout* display will be updated first
         * If there is an issue sending the careportal request from *Nightscout*, it might not make it to the *Loop*/*Trio* phone